sercankulcu/sercankulcu.github.io/_teoman/2018-02-14-hikmet-demirkol-koyu-antoloji.md

 **If I cannot control how long my work survives, can I at least help decide what survives with me?**

 *Koyu Antoloji* is one answer.

----

-### Source Note

-**Original publication:** Hürriyet
-**Date:** 14 February 2018
-**Original title:** *Teoman'dan arşivlik albüm: Koyu Antoloji*
-**Interviewer / writer:** Hikmet Demirkol
-**Document type:** Interview / music feature
-**Verification:** Primary source
-**Confidence:** High

-The article remains available on Hürriyet's official website and is explicitly dated **14 February 2018**.
-Hikmet Demirkol discusses *Koyu Antoloji* directly with Teoman, including the twenty-six-song structure of the project, his relationship with older material and his changing motivation toward songwriting.

-The existence, date and track structure of *Koyu Antoloji* are independently consistent with Teoman's official discography.

-Because the original Hürriyet article remains publicly accessible, the publication, date, writer and interview context can all be treated as primary-source verified.

-*This page is an archival summary and commentary.
-It does not reproduce the original article in full.*